CS100-SI/Testing/README.md

 * Push the branch on to the repo
 * Open a pull request in GitHub using the `Pull requests` tab and `New pull request`.
   * You have successfully done this practice if I **reject** the request without labeling an `Issue` to it.
-    * If you get an `Isuse` response, follow the given feedback to fix your cloning/branching.
+    * If you get an `Issue` response, follow the given feedback to fix your cloning/branching.
-    * Commit your fixes, but make sure to include
+    * Add and commit your fixes, but make sure to include `fixes #<Issue Number>` in your commit

 For all repos in these sessions, you will be essentially repeating the above steps.
 The branch you create will be your "main".
 If you need to branch more from there, you can do so, and you have free reign to review or merge pull requests to your **own main branch**.